Monday, July 21, 2008

 Here are a couple of handy options.
 (Full list of here):

-• If you don't want to display the line numbers column, use the nogutter option e.g. class="java:nogutter".
+• If you don't want to display the line numbers column, use the gutter option e.g. gutter:false.

-• If you don't want to display the top control panel, use the nocontrols option.
+• If you don't want to display the top toolbar, use the toolbar:false option.

 If you use an alternative to SyntaxHighlighter, share it with us in the Comments section!